 We will train and support you, and reimburse any travel and childcare expenses you incur.
 We may occasionally be able to offer some paid (freelance) work.

-We are looking for a committed individual to help us raise funds for our popular family events, such as family fun days, Christmas films and pantos.
+We are looking for a committed individual to help us raise funds for our popular family events (e.g. family fun days, Christmas films, pantos) and our newsletter.
 This is an interesting and rewarding role which would allow you to start small before progressing onto bigger bids as you become more experienced.
 Key tasks include: researching potential funders; maintaining a database of funders; sending off mailings; tailoring bids to individual organisations (with support); contacting local companies (no cold calling).

-Around 3 hours per week.
-Hours are flexible and can be worked in our office at St Mary’s or from home.
+Flexible.
+You can work in our office at St Mary’s or from home.
 Induction required (approx. 3 hours).

 No previous fundraising experience required, as training and ongoing support will be provided.
 You will need to be self-motivated, able to work on your own and with a team, have excellent verbal and written communication skills, excellent internet research skills, good local knowledge and enjoy engaging with people.